andy-rash/CSE5359/SemesterProject/doc/REPORT.md

 This blacklist takes the form of excluding a character class containing common punctuation.
 There is some punctuation, however, that is not included in the blacklist, such as characters in the range `[.,"-']`, which are all used commonly in names or in formatting names.

+This is an incredibly permissive policy; it allows almost any kind of data in.
+However, in addition to filtering out symbols that are commonly used in injection attacks, input is also escaped before being entered into the database.
+This provides a very robust system for filtering out attempts at malicious injection through input fields.

 The regular expression used for names is as follows:

 ```python